TheManouk32/honey-website/README.md

 This simple multi page honey e-commerce website was my first web develpment project due to my passion for honey and beekeeping.
-It explores and touches on the key html concepts such as headers, paragraphs, lists, links, images, forms, and more.
+It explores and touches on the key HTML concepts such as headers, paragraphs, lists, links, images, forms, and more.